Hardware-Aware Static Optimization of Hyperdimensional Computations: Analytical Model ( )

-} For Type I QDS queries, equations (\ref{eq:set}) and (\ref{eq:independent}) are the in-set mean distance $MeanDist_S$, and not-in-set mean distance ($MeanDist_{NS}$) respectively.
+For Type I QDS queries, equations (\ref{eq:set}) and (\ref{eq:independent}) are the match mean distance $MeanDist_M$, and not-match mean distance ($MeanDist_{NM}$) respectively.
 The independence constraint ($indepCstr$) for Type I queries requires all codes be mutually independent. ($iset{\set{\code_1,\code_2,\ldots,\code_m}}$)